VoIP phone systems have already been around for a surprisingly long time.

 But the big rush to adopt VoIP only took place in the last fifteen years.

-So what is VoIP, and why is basically every smart business using it?
+So what is a VoIP phone system, and why is basically every smart business using it?

 What is VoIP?

 Put as simply as possible, VoIP means making and receiving phone calls over the internet.

 Traditionally, businesses used phone lines within the public telephone network.

 Now, instead of sending voice data down copper wires, it’s broken into packets.
 Then it’s delivered by a VoIP phone system via an internet connection .